nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Enter a fosterer’s profile page with `view INDEX`.
 2. Type in the name of the field you want to edit onto the command box, for example `name`.
 This will make the textbox visible next to the `name` field and automatically set the text cursor to the textbox.
 3. Edit the original value - if it exists - to a new value, for example `John`.
-4. Press enter to return the text cursor back to the command box.
+4. Press Enter to return the text cursor back to the command box.
-5. Type in `save` command and enter to save the changes of the fosterer.
+5. Type in `save` command and Enter to save the changes of the fosterer.

 Example:
 * `list` followed by `view 2`